chichakabdullayeva/4WARD/README.md

 # Engineering Materials for WRO Future Engineers 2025

-This repository contains the engineering documentation for **UneCirciut's self-driving vehicle**, designed for the **World Robot Olympiad (WRO) Future Engineers 2025** competition.
+This repository contains the engineering documentation for **self-driving vehicle of 4ward**, designed for the **World Robot Olympiad (WRO) Future Engineers 2025** competition.
 Our project showcases a fully autonomous vehicle capable of navigating challenges through innovative **mobility, power management, sensing, and obstacle management strategies**.

 ---